How to translate someone else's website

-The rest of this article discusses how to translate your own website, however for those wishing to simply visit a foreign language site and read it in English there are 3 simple ways to do this:
+The rest of this article discusses how to translate your own website into English from French, or any other language.
+For those wishing to simply visit a foreign language site and read it in English there are 3 simple ways to do this:

 If you use Google Translate a lot to copy and paste converted text, then you may be in the habit of not needing to press anything else, however it's essential to do so when you wish to convert a whole website to a different language.
 If you're unsure what language the site is in, you can also choose 'Detect Language', as shown in the image below.